fabianbuechler/wordpress-container/docs/windows.md

 6. Run the docker installer.

+8. Now follow the [other setup steps](../README.md) and then ...

-7. Open a fresh msys shell try `./backup.sh` and `./start.sh` to verify.
+9. Open a fresh msys shell try `./backup.sh` and `./start.sh` to verify.